Nesa1000/inventory-system/README.md

 **Base URL:** `https://inventory-system-production-fdfd.up.railway.app`

-No setup needed — the API is live and connected to a real database.
+No setup needed.
+The API is live and connected to a real database.
 You can test it directly using any HTTP client (Thunder Client, Postman) or open GET endpoints directly in your browser.

 **Quick test in browser:**

 GET https://inventory-system-production-fdfd.up.railway.app/api/v1/products

 GET https://inventory-system-production-fdfd.up.railway.app/api/v1/products/low-stock

 ## Tech Stack